alphagov/paas-team-manual/source/guides/gain_access_to_google_search_console.html.md

 title: How to get Google Search Console Back
 ---

+# How to get Google Search Console Back

 To maintain access to the [Google Search Console](https://search.google.com/search-console/welcome), we require at least one verified site owner for the domain.

 An individual can verify ownership by adding a `google-site-verification` token as a `TXT` record in our DNS service ([Route53](https://aws.amazon.com/route53/))